NRA Chief pranked by comedian at Houston meeting, ‘thoughts and prayers’ mocked

 Over the weekend, Associated Press reports a bipartisan group of lawmakers met to discuss any possible reform they might be able to agree on.
 While there’s no general consensus on gun legislation between Democrats and Republicans, Democrats tend to favor increased checks (and a ban of assault rifles), while Republicans lean against.

 Pres.
-Biden says it’s his “hope” that recent events have caused his fellow lawmakers to “get more rational” on the topic.
+Biden said it’s his “hope” that recent events have caused his fellow lawmakers to “get more rational” on the topic.

 Selvig did not immediately respond for comment.
 The Washington Post reached out to the NRA and LaPierre but haven’t heard back yet.